Stephen Stich

-Stephen P. Stich (born May 9, 1943) is an American academic who is Distinguished Professor of Philosophy and Cognitive Science Emeritus at Rutgers University.
+Stephen Peter Stich (born May 9, 1943) is an American academic who is Distinguished Professor of Philosophy and Cognitive Science Emeritus at Rutgers University.
 Stich's main philosophical interests are in the philosophy of mind, epistemology, and moral psychology.
-His 1983 book, From Folk Psychology to Cognitive Science: The Case Against Belief, received much attention as he argued for a form of eliminative materialism about the mind.
-He changed his mind, in later years, as indicated in his 1996 book Deconstructing the Mind.
+His 1983 book From Folk Psychology to Cognitive Science: The Case Against Belief received much attention; it argues for a form of eliminative materialism about the mind.
+Stich's views later changed, as indicated in his 1996 book Deconstructing the Mind.

 Education and career

-Stich was an undergraduate at the University of Pennsylvania from 1960–1964 where he was a member of the Philomathean Society.
-He received his BA in 1964 (Summa Cum Laude with distinction in Philosophy).
-He did graduate work at Princeton University from 1964–1968, receiving his PhD in 1968 under the direction of Paul Benacerraf and Gilbert Harman.
+Stich attended the University of Pennsylvania, where he was a member of the Philomathean Society.
+He received his BA in 1964, summa cum laude with distinction in philosophy.
+He then did graduate work at Princeton University, receiving his PhD in 1968 under the direction of Paul Benacerraf and Gilbert Harman.

-He has held full-time teaching positions at University of Michigan (1968-1978), University of Maryland, College Park (1978-1986), University of California, San Diego (1986-1989), and, since 1989, at Rutgers University.
+Stich has held full-time teaching positions at the University of Michigan (1968-1978), University of Maryland, College Park (1978-1986), University of California, San Diego (1986-1989), and, since 1989, Rutgers University.

-Stich was the Visiting Senior Lecturer at University of Sydney (1984-1985) and was the Clark-Way-Harrison Distinguished Visiting Professor at Washington University in St. Louis (2007).
-Stich joined the University of Sheffield as an honorary professor in their philosophy department in February 2005.
-He remains primarily at Rutgers, but visits Sheffield periodically, where he teaches and works at the Hang Seng Centre for Cognitive Studies.
+Stich was the Visiting Senior Lecturer at University of Sydney in 1984-1985 and the Clark-Way-Harrison Distinguished Visiting Professor at Washington University in St. Louis in 2007.
+In 2005, he joined the University of Sheffield as an honorary professor.
+He remains primarily at Rutgers but periodically visits Sheffield, where he teaches and works at the Hang Seng Centre for Cognitive Studies.

-In 2007 he was awarded the Jean Nicod Prize and gave a series of lectures in Paris titled Moral Theory Meets Cognitive Science: How the Cognitive Science Can Transform Traditional Debates.
+In 2007, Stich received the Jean Nicod Prize and gave a series of lectures in Paris titled Moral Theory Meets Cognitive Science: How the Cognitive Science Can Transform Traditional Debates.
 In 2009, he was elected a Fellow of the American Academy of Arts and Sciences.

-In 2020, he became a visiting professor at Princeton University through the University Center for Human Values.
+In 2020, Stich became a visiting professor at Princeton University through the University Center for Human Values.